EthanTsui/multithreadtesting/README.md

 }
 ```

-The result is correct now.
+Finally, the result is correct.
 ```
 === Result ===
 total numbers of output: 		500000